-What Is a Restrictive Covenant in Business Law?
+What Is a Restrictive Covenant?

 - A non-solicitation agreement restricts marketing and hiring activities by one individual in a business agreement.
 One party agrees not to solicit employees or customers from the other.